 Akins High School has seven different academies, each focused on different career interests.
 Every Akins student chooses their academy before their 9th-grade year based on their interest.
 All of the engineering classes are housed in the STEM Academy.
 The STEM Academy is open and free to all students, regardless of past experience or test scores.

-STEM Academy Programs of Study (also detailed below)
+Summary of STEM Academy Programs of Study (also detailed below)

-Robotics and Machinery Mechanics
+Robotics and Automation Tech

 Robotic classes are integrated into most engineering pathways.
 This sequence of courses will teach students the fundamentals of engineering as well as give students in-depth experience using Vex Robotics.
 The pathway culminates in students creating autonomous robots that compete against robots from other schools.